Proto-Protestants

 “For I confess to your Charity that I have learned to yield this respect and honour only to the canonical books of Scripture: of these alone do I most firmly believe that the authors were completely free from error.”

 Sola Fide is the teaching that God justifies sinners by a legal verdict—declaring them righteous solely on the basis of Christ’s righteousness—and that this verdict is received solely through faith in Christ.
-Faith is not the ground of our acceptance with God; it is the sole instrument that rests on Christ and His righteousness, laying hold of what Christ has done for us rather than what we do for Him.
+Faith is not the ground of our acceptance with God; it is the sole instrument by which we receive Christ and His righteousness.
+In faith, we trust in Christ and what He has done for us rather than in what we do for Him.

 Springing from the certainty of salvation that sola fide brings, joyful obedience follows as faith's natural fruit.